 Encourage new users to create a passkey right from the onboarding process.
 This ensures they adopt passkeys early, making their future logins seamless and secure.

-If users create a passkey, let them decide whether they want to set up a password at all.
+If users can create a passkey, let them decide whether they want to set up a password at all.
 Reducing password dependency simplifies authentication and enhances security.
 However, making passwords optional has usability and privacy implications.
 For instance, displaying a password input by default may confuse users who never set one, but hiding it until after user identification could expose privacy risks like account enumeration.
 Consider these factors carefully when designing your authentication flow.

 Give users control over their passkeys by allowing them to: